awsdocs/amazon-ecr-user-guide/doc_source/get-set-up-for-amazon-ecr.md

 ## Install Docker<a name="setup_install_docker"></a>

 To use the Docker CLI with Amazon ECR, you must first install Docker on your system\.
-For information about installing Docker and getting familiar with the tools, see [Docker Basics for Amazon ECR](docker-basics.md)\.
+For information about installing Docker and getting familiar with the tools, see [Getting Started with Amazon ECR using the AWS CLI](getting-started-cli.md)\.